top of page

 Patricia lives in Lancaster with her husband and family.
 She has a passion for leadership development and is currently working on projects for improved counselor and leadership health and wellbeing.
 She will publish the research from these projects during her dissertation work.

-Maddy has her BS in Psychology from Lancaster Bible College and is currently in the final stages of finishing her MA in Clinical Mental Health Counseling also from LBC.
+Maddy earned her Master’s degree in Clinical Mental Health Counseling from Lancaster Bible College.
 She has also studied at Word of Life Bible Institute in Pottersville, NY.
-She is passionate about integrating Biblical principles into her counseling and seeks to have her Biblical worldview influence every aspect of her work with others.
+She is passionate about integrating Biblical principles into her counseling and enjoys supporting others explore their beliefs, wherever may be at on their personal journey.

-Maddy seeks to develop a loving relationship with each individual she comes alongside to allow the individual to explore their thought, feelings, and experiences in a welcoming environment where they can experience being known and accepted.
+Maddy seeks to develop a loving relationship with each individual she comes alongside to allow the individual to explore their thoughts, feelings, and experiences in an environment where grace and truth are recognized and implemented to promote change and healing.

 Maddy enjoys hiking, reading, camping, and spending time with family and friends.